AICP/vendor_aicp/docs/aicpInfo.md

 TARGET_IS_AB_DEVICE := true
 ```

-Add if your device has a vendor partiton, but does not build the vendor image with the ROM zip:
+Add if your device has a vendor partition, but does not build the vendor image with the ROM zip:
 ```
 BUILD_WITHOUT_VENDOR := true
 ```